Daniel Ryu, Psy.D.

 What I love about therapy is doing exactly that and having the honor of being invited into your journey.
 I am here to wade with you through the messiness of your complex reality and help facilitate movement towards liberation, as you define it.

 My professional stance is driven by my values of anti-oppression, feminism, community, and respect.
-I work most often with queer and/or trans folks, people of color, and folks exploring their identities (including those on personal journeys with unlearning racism, transphobia, ableism, homophobia, etc.).
+I work most often with queer and/or trans folks, people of color, and folks exploring their identities.
+I have a special place in my heart for those on personal journeys with unlearning systems of oppression (e.g. internalized transphobia, racism, ableism, homophobia).

 Approach